 In consultation with our community, clinicians and policy makers we have identified three areas of national and international priority for applied health research.
-The common purpose linking these three health priority areas is to use research as a force for change.
+The common purpose linking these three health priority areas is to use research as a force for change, and our underpinning cross-theme priorities include health inequality, access to healthcare services, mental health and digital innovation.

 Child health as a public health priority